Xavbeat03/SP24-SE-INFO-I416-34844-Xavbeat03-Assignment1/README.md

 # SP24-SE-INFO-I416-34844-Xavbeat03-Assignment1

+## Building and Running

+To build the program clone the repo into a destination of your choosing then run ```./gradlew build``` within the project source directory.
+This should give you two resulting .jar files for both the client and server software.
+You can then run the .jar files as you see fit.
+From the repo you can also use ```./gradlew runServer``` or ```./gradlew runClient``` to build and run a specific .jar file.

 ## I416 Assignment 1: Memcached-lite

 Note: You have an extended 2 weeks of time to do this.
 I expect that this is an in-depth task that will take time to complete.